gilzoide/godot-lua-pluginscript/README.md

 - Provide calls to all core Godot classes' methods via native method bindings
 - Support multithreading on the Lua side

-## Documentation
-The API is documented using [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html) and is available online at [github pages](https://gilzoide.github.io/godot-lua-pluginscript/topics/README.md.html).

-Documentation may be generated with the following command:

-    # make docs

 ## Articles